franzflasch/rem_libopenpic32/README.md

 No optimization limits!
 Also builds with -Os! ;) No need to use the microchip modified gcc, which is just utter crap.

+Parts of this library are taken from https://github.com/jasonkajita/pic32-part-support and https://imagination-technologies-cloudfront-assets.s3.amazonaws.com/documentation/MD00901-2B-CPS-APP-01.03.pdf

+## Now with support for PIC32MZ2048!
+Please see https://github.com/franzflasch/rem_test_project to build a simple blinky project!

 REM command to build:
 ```Shell